 Whenever you pull the codes like the oxygen sensor is failing.
 Don’t just throw an oxygen sensor out.
 It might be apart upstream, it might be parts totally unrelated to that; it takes a little bit of detective work to test it.

-These used to be widely expensive but they have come down in price a lot.
+These used to be widely expensive but not anymore.
 You can actually go and rent them out at your parts store.
 But they are so simple and easy to use that everybody should probably get a little bit familiar with them to use for your car scan.

 Customized scan tool cable for your phone